3.1.3 Just For You

 |There are two more interesting points to be made about our three stress - strain curves from above:|

-we stop the deformation of the sample represented by curve 2 at the circle and
+if we stop the deformation of the sample represented by curve 2 at the circle and then release

 If we take this sample and test it again, counting the strain from 0 %, we get curve 3.